pushover/pushover.github.io/readme.txt

 The task of the game is to rearrange the dominoes on the different platforms so that you can start a chainreaction that makes all dominoes topple over.
-You may rearrange all dominoes (except for one kind of domino) and place them wherever suitable (except in front of the door).
+You may rearrange all dominoes (except for one kind of domino) and place them wherever suitable (except in front of a door).

 You win the level, when: